npr99/URSC645/Tasks/URSC645_0c_Create_GitHub_Account.md

 **🔧 Troubleshooting Guide for New Users:**

-### Problem: "I can't push to the repository"
-**Solutions:**
-- ✅ Check if you're added as a collaborator
-- 🔑 Verify your authentication (username/token)
-- 📡 Make sure you have internet connection
-- 🔄 Try pulling latest changes first

 ### Problem: "I accidentally committed the wrong files"
 **Solutions:**
 - ↩️ Use `git reset` for uncommitted changes